 If you can afford to pay your loans off faster, do it.
 Accelerating the repayment of any loan can help you avoid interest, meaning you will pay less money overall than you would have otherwise.
 The table below shows different repayment strategies for the same $45,000 in federal student loans with an average interest rate of 5%.

 Paying less each month means making payments for a longer period of time and paying more interest over the life of the loan.
-Choosing the Standard Repayment plan for federal student loans will always be the fastest way to repay the balance in full, and if you pay even a small amount more each month, it can dramatically reduce both the length of time you’re making payments and the amount of interest you pay.
+The Standard Repayment plan will be the fastest way to repay your federal student loans.
+If you pay even a small additional amount above your minimum payment each month, it can dramatically reduce both the length of time you’re making payments and the amount of interest you will pay.

 Private loans do not typically provide multiple options for repayment, but you can make accelerated payments on them as well.
-Since private student loans tend to have significantly higher interest rates, it’s even more advantageous to pay above the minimum, and as much as you can.
+Since private student loans tend to have significantly higher interest rates, it’s even more advantageous to pay as much as you can above the minimum payment.

 Here’s something to think about: The yearly living expenses for an average undergraduate student are around $20,000.
 Let’s imagine that you, as a DigiPen alumna or alumnus were making $50,000 per year after graduation.
 If you were to pay an extra $1,000 a month above the minimum payment, you would still be able to afford the same standard of living of $20,000 per year, but your repayment would look like this:

-Now, very few students want to continue to live like a student after graduating, and the example above is extreme, but it is important to realize that if you dedicate as much of your income to repayment as you can, you can save thousands of dollars.
-You will also get to the point where none of your take-home income has to go to paying off your loans much faster, which frees that money up to do other things.
+Very few students want to continue to live like a student after graduating, and the example above is extreme.
+It is important to realize that if you dedicate as much of your income to repayment as you can after graduation, you can save thousands of dollars in the long run.
+You will pay off your student loans much faster and your take-home income will be available for other things sooner.

 If you have trouble making payments, seek relief.
 If you are struggling to make payments on your loans due to financial hardship, unemployment, medical issues, etc., it is very important to work with your servicer to ensure that you do not default on your loans.
 Defaulting can lead to damage to your credit score, garnishment of wages or tax refunds, and eventually bankruptcy.